-Each CEM will include the following components:
+Each CEM includes the following components:

 Description and overview—rationale of the content for ensuring that students with disabilities achieve college and career readiness